Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Number of time steps in SORT and MERGE subroutines

 where the probability that any two arms are incorrectly sorted is bounded by $\frac{1}{2N^2T^2}$ as given in \eqref{eq:hoeffding_error_boundl}.
 This proves the probability of correct ordering as in the statement of the Lemma. \end{proof}

 Having understood the number of time steps spent in the SORT subroutine, and the error probability of ranking arms in each group, we now consider the MERGE subroutine.
-In the following lemma, we find the number of time steps it takes to merge two groups, with an error probability on the ordering in the combined group.
+In the following lemma, we find the number of time steps it takes to merge two groups, with an error probability on the ordering in the combined group. \if 0 \begin{lemma}[Merge time requirement] MERGE subroutine 5 merges arms in two groups $G_1$ and $G_2$ to $G$ correctly with probability $1-\frac{K}{N^2T^2}$, for a threshold $\lambda$ as defined in equation (\ref{eq:define_lambda}), where the total number of time steps needed to merge is at most